ZestfulNation/vue-hotel-datepicker/README.md

 * Add a range of bookings #65
 * Review the pagination on mobile side:
--- remove pagination with scroll add a button for more smooth -- use the same logique on desktop side increment an index and create month only when the index is superior to countOfMobileMonth / countOfDesktopMonth
+-- remove pagination with scroll add a button for more smooth -- use the same logique on desktop side increment an index and create month only when the index is superior to `countOfMobileMonth` / `countOfDesktopMonth`
 * Review some style of mobile calendar
 * Add v-if on when day.belongsToThisMonth === false to avoid 10 day per month load for nothing at all
 * Increase the performance on mobile side
+* Remove duplicate `<Day />` unify pagination for desktop and mobile
+* Create a `<DatePickerWeekRow/> component for not duplicate content
+* Add a `countOfMonthAlreadyCreate`props for generate x month on a created
+* Remove duplicate useless `<baseInput />`
+* Refacto the style of `<baseInput />`
 ------------

 ## What I will improve